 As a result of the improvements introduced by the increased network capacity, and the use of smaller machines, the backup performance for individual accounts will be improved and as a new state of fallback, every virtual machine will itself be backed up weekly so there will be an additional recovery point for the whole machine.

 This is exciting stuff.
 Brixly are leading where others are content to sit back and squeeze their assets.

 The Brixly experience so far has been excellent.
-I’m one of those painful customers who likes to understand the technology and I’ve found Brixly’s team to be good natured, helpful and knowledgeable.
-I’d definitely recommend them, if not to a total novice, definitely to resellers IT professionals and anyone who is comfortable setting up a website form scratch.
+I’m one of those painful customers who likes to understand the technology and I’ve found Brixly’s team to be good-natured, helpful and knowledgeable.
+I’d definitely recommend them, if not to a total novice, definitely to resellers IT professionals and anyone who is comfortable setting up a website from scratch.

 10/10 Top Web Hosts!